I am an English teacher who teaches at a state university. I also teach classes online.

-Arnold Friend and his side kick Ellie show up in his gold convertible.
-At first Connie thinks it's interesting and she flirts with him.
+Arnold Friend and his sidekick Ellie show up in his gold convertible.
+At first, Connie thinks it's interesting, and she flirts with him.
 But then she realizes he's there to take her.
-After she runs in the house and makes a failed attempt to call for help, he lures her out.
+After she runs into the house and makes a failed attempt to call for help, he lures her out.
 He threatens her and her family if she doesn't cooperate.

 True Life Serial Killer

 Oates based the basic story on the serial killer Charles Schmid.

 Schmid killed three young women before he was caught.

 Known as the Pied Piper of Tucson, Schmid befriended his victims, partying and hanging out with them before he murdered them.

 The Pied Piper reference refers to his almost mystical ability to lure the victims to their death.